 - Missing teeth can also impact social and professional opportunities.

-Dr. Hovden can help with any and all of these problems when you come to our office for implant dentistry.
+Dr. Hovden, DDS, can help with any and all of these problems when you come to our office for implant dentistry.

 Are Dental Implants Expensive?